visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 Queries over Time
 -----------------

-What are queries over Time
+What are queries over time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Queries over time perform analysis through time and generate a time-curve.